 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.
+Read and follow the safety instructions that are shipped with your product.

 - 1. Run the appropriate diagnostics test.
-See Using system diagnostics for available diagnostic tests. - 2.
+See the Using system diagnostics section. - 2.
 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - 3.
-Remove the system cover.

-- 4. Ensure that the processor and heat sink are properly installed. - 5.
+Remove the system cover. - 4.
+Ensure that the processor and heat sink are properly installed. - 5.
 Install the system cover. - 6.
 Run the appropriate diagnostic test.
-For more information, see Using system diagnostics. - 7.
-If the problem persists, see Getting Help.
+See the Using system diagnostics section. - 7.
+If the problem persists, see the Getting help section.